Jacobus Arminius: Beginning of public ministry

 Arminius answered the call to pastor at Amsterdam in 1587, delivering Sunday and midweek sermons.
 After being tested by the church leaders, he was ordained in 1588.
-He gained a reputation as a good preacher and faithful pastor.

-One of Arminius' first tasks was given to him by Ecclesiastical Court of Amsterdam; namely, to refute the teachings of Dirck Volckertszoon Coornhert, who rejected the Beza's supralapsarian doctrine of God's absolute and unconditional decree to create men so as to save some and damn others, based on nothing in themselves.
+One of Arminius' first tasks was given to him by Ecclesiastical Court of Amsterdam; namely, to refute the teachings of Dirck Coornhert, who rejected Beza's supralapsarian doctrine of God's absolute and unconditional decree to create men so as to save some and damn others, based on nothing in themselves.
 The discussion had already begun with two ministers at Delft who had written "An Answer to certain Arguments of Beza and Calvin, from a Treatise on Predestination as taught in the Ninth Chapter of Romans" a document which contradicted both Beza and Coornhert.
 They proposed that although God's decree to save only some was indeed absolute and unconditional, it had occurred after the fall (proposing infralapsarianism rather than Beza's supralapsarianism).
 Arminius was tasked with refuting both Coornhert and infralapsarianism theology.
-He readily agreed to the task, but after greater study found himself in conflict over the matter.
+He readily agreed to the task, but after greater study he was conflicted over the matter.
 He determined to spend greater time in study before continuing his refutation.

 In 1590 he married Lijsbet Reael, the daughter of Laurens Jacobsz Reael, a prominent merchant and poet in Amsterdam who also helped lead the Protestant Reformation and later helped establish the first Reformed Church in the area.
 Arminius's marriage to Reael allowed him access to her prestigious connections, and he made many friends in the merchant industry and high society.
-He was commissioned to organize the educational system of Amsterdam, and is said to have done it well.
+He was commissioned to organize the educational system of Amsterdam and is said to have done it well.
 He greatly distinguished himself by faithfulness to his duties in 1602 during a plague that swept through Amsterdam, going into infected houses that others did not dare to enter in order to give them water, and supplying their neighbors with funds to care for them.